Hepatoblastoma (Brief information)

 Tests before treatment begins

 Depending on the type of treatment being considered, further tests are needed in order to assess the condition of different organs.
-For example, prior to chemotherapy, the doctors will recommend an examination of the heart (electrocardiography [EKG], echocardiography), a hearing test (audiometry) as well as special diagnostics for determining kidney function (renal scintigraphy).
+For example, prior to chemotherapy, the doctors will recommend an examination of the heart (electrocardiography [EKG], echocardiography), a hearing test (audiometry), special diagnostics for determining kidney function as well as various blood tests.
 Any changes occurring during the course of treatment can be assessed and managed better based on the results of those initial tests, which thus help to keep the risk of certain treatment-related side-effects as low as possible.

 Good to know: Not all of the above-mentioned tests apply to every single patient.
 On the other hand, additional tests not mentioned here may be required individually.
 Ask the attending doctors which diagnostics are necessary and why.